cysouw/diathesis/text/c12_zuInfinitive.md

 #### Attested verbs {.unnumbered}

 The following verbs with accusative arguments do not allow for a *sein+zu‑In­fi­ni­tiv* passive.
-There is strong overlap with the verbs that do not allow for a *werden+Partizip* passive (cf [@sec:participles-werden-passive]).
+There is strong overlap with the verbs that do not allow for a *werden+Partizip* passive (cf. [@sec:participles-werden-passive]).

 - Verbs with obligatory quantified objects ([@sec:case-quantified-objects]): *dauern, enthalten, kosten, sparen, umfassen, wachsen, wiegen, zunehmen*
 - Verbs with reflexive conversive ([@sec:reflexive-preposition-passive]): *bekümmern, empören, ergeben, erstaunen, interessieren, freuen, kümmern, wundern*